 Everyone attended the banquet.
 The poor and hungry were especially happy to be there.
 Because this banquet was done to fulfill a promise the people had made to Saint Joseph, the banquet was called a Saint Joseph Table.
-After that, every year on the Feast of Saint Joseph, Spouse of the Blessed Virgin Mary, the people would do a Saint Joseph Table.
+After that, every year on the Feast of Saint Joseph, the Husband of Mary, the people would do a Saint Joseph Table.